WRKampi/extensisq/README.md

 ## Other features
 The initial step size, when not supplied by you, is estimated using the method of Watts [7].
 This method analyzes your problem with a few (3 to 4) evaluations and carefully estimates a safe stepsize to start the integration with.

 Most of extensisq Runge Kutta methods have stiffness detection.
-If many steps fail, or if the integration needs a lot of steps, the power iteration method of Shampine [8] to test your problem for stiffness.
+If many steps fail, or if the integration needs a lot of steps, the power iteration method of Shampine [8] is used to test your problem for stiffness.
 You will get a warning if your problem is diagnosed as stiff.
 The kind of roots (real, complex or nearly imaginary) is also reported, such that you can select a stiff solver that better suits your problem.

 ## Installation